What Is Phishing?

 What is phishing?

 There are several different kinds of phishing techniques.
-Most common methods involve email, although in more elaborate phishing attacks, that is just the start.
+The most common methods involve email, although in more elaborate phishing attacks, that is just the start.

 For phishing emails, disguise is essential.
 The criminal will pose as a trusted contact, a friend, or a legitimate company.
 They'll dress their message up accordingly, with an eye-catching subject line and all the trappings of a genuine email.